Alar Varrak: Career

 Varrak was born in Jõgeva, and spent his short playing career in the Estonian League.
 In 2008 he became the assistant coach of Kalev/Cramo and succeeded Aivar Kuusmaa as the head coach on 24 November 2012.
 Varrak was fired from Kalev/Cramo in November 2017.
 In January 2018 he became the head coach of Lithuanian League team Dzūkija Alytus.
-He left due to health reasons in April.
+He left for health reasons in April.
 In July 2018 he was elected as the sporting director of the Estonian Basketball Association.
 He resigned from the sporting director position in July 2019 and signed with Russian Basketball Super League 1 team Ural Yekaterinburg.
 He was fired from the team in November 2019 due to poor results.